 We’ve seen that many of our small business clients are unable to access traditional financing.

 All business suffer slowdowns.
 Often they need help in the form of financing to bridge the gap.
 Unfortunately it’s getting hard to source funds from traditional lenders.

 The decline of traditional lending to Small Businesses

 The funding market for small businesses has changed in recent years.
-Since the financial collapse, the traditional loan market has shrunk—and for small businesses it’s simply not rebounding.
-Regulation, risk-aversion and high transaction costs on small amount loans have caused the traditional lending community to turn away from the small business market.
-In fact, in recent years the banks are approving less than 20% of the loans requests brought to them by small businesses.
+Since the financial collapse, the traditional loan market has shrunk—and for small businesses, it’s simply not rebounding.
+Regulation, risk-aversion and high transaction costs on small-amount loans have caused the traditional lending community to turn away from the small business market.
+In fact, in recent years the banks are approving less than 20% of the loan requests brought to them by small businesses.